aiverify-foundation/aiverify/stock-plugins/aiverify.stock.image-corruption-toolbox/algorithms/blur_corruptions/README.md

 If the algorithm runs successfully, the results of the test will be saved in an `output` folder.

-## Including Specific Blur Corruptions
+## Including Specific Corruptions

 ### Usage

-By default, **all** blur corruption functions are applied.
+By default, **all** corruption functions are applied.
 You can use the `--corruptions` flag to specify which functions to run.

 ```sh
 --corruptions [FUNCTION_NAME ...]